alcachofalaruz/UE4-Line-Of-Sight/README.md

 # UE4-Line-Of-Sight
-Line of sight systems, with custom visbility checks, smooth rotation and movement, and customizable, made into a component, so its almost plug and play, the only thing needed its a Sight Trace channel
+Line of sight systems, with custom visbility checks, smooth rotation and movement, and customizable, made into a component, so its almost plug and play, the only thing needed its a Sight Trace channel.
+It's fully comented, cleary divided and easy to understand The idea its to grab this system and customize it for your own game :D

 ![](LineOfSigth/LOS.png)